Infineon/Code-Examples-BT-20819A1-1.0-for-ModusToolbox/README.md

 ## Overview

 These examples demonstrate the functionality of the CYW920819 device.
 Apps in the 'demo' folder are reference applications and more complex in nature.
 Apps in the 'snips' folder demonstrate a specific feature or library.
 These examples support ModusToolbox v1.1.
 They do not work with ModusToolbox v1.0.
+Additional PSoC 6-related code examples are available in other repos.
+See all examples at [Code Examples for Modus Toolbox](https://github.com/cypresssemiconductorco/Code-Examples-for-ModusToolbox-Software).

-Each example has a readme.txt that explains what to do and what to observe when running the example.
+Each example has a readme.txt that explains what tAdditional PSoC 6-related code examples that leverage connectivity are available in pother repos.
+See all examples at [Code Examples for Modus Toolbox](https://github.com/cypresssemiconductorco/Code-Examples-for-ModusToolbox-Software). do and what to observe when running the example.
 Also review the 20819_readme.txt for an overvivew of the BT-20819A1 SDK features and tools.

 Supported kits for the CYW920819 device are CYW920819EVB-02 (http://www.cypress.com/CYW920819EVB-02) and CYBT-213043-MESH (http://www.cypress.com/CYBT-213043-MESH).